agentmilindu/simple-Node-app/README.md

     app.get('/users/:username', user.profile); // localhost/users/bill

 #### routs/user.js
-Contains all the controllers of user, defaine what to do when someone send a request to a particular rout
+Contains all the controllers of user, define  what to do when someone send a request to a particular rout

     /*
      * GET localhost/users/:username : users profile.